 So what exactly can you do when it comes to an emergency that requires septic tank service?
 Let’s take a look at one of the more common alternatives to septic drain fields in the region: the turkey mound.
 The turkey mound, an elevated sand mound, is a better choice for individuals who cannot risk a traditional drain or leach field due to either higher water tables in the region, or soils of differing extremes, such as too permeable or not permeable enough.

 The elevated sand mounds are built up from the septic tank and dosing chamber at various depths; and these depths are then determined by the particular layers of the soil and may change based on an individual’s particular property.
 The dosing chamber is what releases the effluent into the mound, and this is done in doses, not all at once.
 In this manner, it helps to distribute waste efficiently.

 However, as in the case with every septic tank or system design, there may come a time where you end up with a clogged drain, or experience septic mound system problems.
 What do you do then and how can you diagnose the problem?
 For example, what if the elevated sand mound is unable to hold water?
 This is usually caused by heavy rains, which can back up the entire system.
 At other times, the sand mound can become clogged with sludge or grease.
 In this particular instance, the portion of the mound that has been clogged needs to be removed and the sand scarified.
 The sand mound then will need to be replaced to the original levels.

-This requires the expertise of a knowledgeable septic service; Septic Medic is here to meet all of your elevated sand mound needs in this region of Pennsylvania.
-Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide instantaneous service, so contact us the moment you discover a problem with your septic tank system!
+This requires the expertise of a knowledgeable septic service; Septic Medic is here to meet all of your elevated sand mound needs in Pike County PA and the surrounding areas, including Bushkill, PA and Milford, PA.
+Whether you’re running a mound system or a traditional septic tank setup, emergency situations can happen at any time – we are here to provide instantaneous service, so call 570-828-7444 or contact us online the moment you discover a problem with your septic tank system!